 MAKING IT RIGHT: The Reality Show with a Conscience - Producer (87 min.)
 Follows teams of college students competing to come up with cutting edge solutions to real world problems affordable housing, helathcare, consumerism.
 Premiered at Cinequest Film Festival, San Jose, California, March 2007.
 Under review for possible television broadcast.

 PLAYING FOR KEEPS- Producer (57 min.)
 Follows the challenges facing several San Jose State University football players and their coach, Fitz Hill, as they struggle to overcome obstacles on the field, in the classroom, and on the campus from 2002-2004.
 Aired April 11, 2005, KTEH (PBS for Silicon Valley and the greater Bay Area) Read more.
-Distributed by National Film Network.
+Distributed by Films Media Group.

 HEIFER - Producer (57 min.)
 Portrays Heifer Project International's work of giving animals to poor villagers in developing nations as a way of addressing poverty and promoting community development.
 Aired December, 2004, KTEH and to other PBS stations February, 2005.
 Read more.

 EDUCATION FOR WHAT?
 LEARNING SOCIAL RESPONSIBILITY - Producer (57 min.)
 Follows some of the thousands of college students who work to solve community problems as part of their regular curriculum and examines the impact of this learning strategy on students, the community, and the ability to engage a new generation of citizens.
 Aired on more than 50 PBS stations, fall 2004.
-Distributed by Campus Compact.
+Distributed by Films Media Group.
 Read more.

 A WHEELCHAIR FOR PETRONILIA - Producer (28 min.)
 What happens to disabled people in developing nations?
 A wheelchair for Petronilia examines this issue by focusing on the efforts of Guatemala-based Transitions, a non-profit organization which builds and provides affordable wheelchairs for Guatemala's often rugged terrain.
 Aired April, 2003 on KTEH-54.
 (PBS, San Jose, CA) Distributed by Fanlight Productions.